 Frese has seen success in each of her three stops in 15 seasons as a head coach and has made amazing turnarounds her calling card.
-She captured her 300th-career victory on the road against Virginia in 2012, boasting a 363-131 overall record (.735) with 14 winning seasons including four 30-win campaigns.
-Her Maryland squads have posted a 306-101 (.752) mark in 12 years, advancing to at least the second round of the tournament in 10 of the last 11 years, including six Sweet Sixteens, five Elite Eights and two Final Fours.
+She captured her 300th-career victory on the road against Virginia in 2012, boasting a 397-134 overall record (.748) with 15 winning seasons including five 30-win campaigns.
+Her Maryland squads have posted a 340-104 (.766) mark in 13 years, advancing to at least the second round of the tournament in 11 of the last 12 years, including seven Sweet Sixteens, six Elite Eights and three Final Fours.

-Maryland has rewritten several records over the last eight seasons.
+Maryland has rewritten several records over the last 10 seasons.
+In 2014-15, the Terrapins went 18-0 in conference play in their first season in the Big Ten.
+They were just the third team in history to go undefeated in Big Ten play.
+They won 28-straight games from Dec.
+3, 2014 through March 30, 2015 to set a new school record.
 In 2007-08, the Terps became the first team in NCAA history to have four active players with at least 1,000 points on the same roster.
 That year, school records were broken for most home wins (21), which is also believed to be an NCAA record.
 The team opened the 2006-07 campaign winning 18-straight games, setting the program record for best start to a season.
-Maryland ended the 2008-09 campaign having won a school-record 36-straight home games, thanks to undefeated home marks in two successive seasons, and 40-consecutive non-conference games at the Comcast Center.
+Maryland ended the 2008-09 campaign having won a school-record 36-straight home games, thanks to undefeated home marks in two successive seasons, and 40-consecutive non-conference games at the XFINITY Center.
 In the 2009-10 season the Terrapins extended that streak to 48, a Maryland basketball record for either program.